The little red duiker is found in large numbers in the eastern parts of South Africa.

-The Red Duiker, is a bit smaller that the Common or Grey Duiker, but somewhat larger than the Blue Duiker.
+The red duiker is a bit smaller than the common or grey duiker, but somewhat larger than the blue duiker.
 The most distinguishing feature is his chestnut-red coloring.
 This mini-antelope is characterized by the crest of red and black hair on the top of the head, sometimes almost appearing to be a third horn.
-Both males and females carry a pair of short, straight, horns; the ewe's horns tend to be a bit shorter.
+Both males and females carry a pair of short, straight, horns.
+The ewe's horns tend to be a bit shorter.
 Look for the outside edges of the ears to be fringed with black hair.

-These little guys tend to be solitary but may on occasion form loose associations.
-Shy and secretive they are extremely hard to spot and therefore seldom seen.
-Like most of the duiker clan, the “red” prefers dense forest, brushy mountain slopes, and even the thick costal bush.
-When encountered and alerted, they will almost surely bound away giving only a fleeting glimpse of red.
-The Red Duiker is almost an exclusive browser, but he will partake of grass on occasion, especially when it newly sprouts out of burned out areas.
+These little guys tend to be solitary, but may on occasion form loose associations.
+Shy and secretive, they are extremely hard to spot and therefore seldom seen.
+Like most of the duiker clan, the 'red' prefers dense forest, brushy mountain slopes, and even the thick coastal bush.
+When encountered and alerted, they will almost surely bound away, giving only a fleeting glimpse of red.
+The red duiker is almost an exclusive browser, but grazes on occasion, especially when new grass sprouts out of burned out areas.

-They are known to eat fallen fruit of the forest fig, which has been knocked down by the birds and primates.
-Dependent on water, the Red Duiker must drink daily.
-Hunting Red Duiker can be a real challenge … because of his size and shyness, not to mention his preferred habitat; only fleeting glimpses will be afforded to the hunter.
+They are known to eat the fallen fruit of the forest fig, which has been knocked down by the birds and primates.
+Dependent on water, the red duiker must drink daily.
+Hunting red duiker can be a real challenge because of his size and shyness, not to mention his preferred habitat; only fleeting glimpses will be afforded to the hunter.
 While any rifle would certainly be adequate, a shotgun would probably be the better weapon of choice.
-Shoot straight and fast; Good Luck!
+Shoot straight and fast; good luck!